guygregory/Agent_Build_Along/README.md

 ---

-## Three Tiers — Meet Builders Where They Are
+## 4 Tiers — Meet Builders Where They Are

 <img src="images/Tiers.png" width="600">